Dcodify-7/Dessert_scraper/README.md

 ---
 ## Output
 Scraped data is saved in: desserts.json
-Log messages (errors, progress) are saved in: main.log
+Log messages (errors, progress) are saved in: main.log.

 ---
 ## Features